Interreg

 Overview

-Being part of the so-called European cohesion policy, Interreg (just like ERDF) is oriented towards the general objective of the EU in the field of regional development.
+Being part of the so-called European cohesion policy, Interreg (just like EFRE) is oriented towards the general objective of the EU in the field of regional development.
 This encompasses economic and social topics as well as ecological and cultural issues.
 Given that Interreg is divided into three strands, the respective thematic focuses and the formal eligibility criteria of the associated sub-programmes differ.
 This is because these are tailored to the respective regions, border areas and their needs.
 Aside from this, Interreg funding is intended to contribute to the following overarching priorities:

 In terms of the cultural and creative sector, Interreg offers different funding opportunities, which can vary depending on the regional focus.
 For one thing, Interreg often supports the development and expansion of cultural infrastructures, e.g. in relation to cultural routes, cultural heritage sites, museums and cultural and tourism centres.
 For another, funding through Interreg is also suited for establishing cross-border networks for cultural exchange and artistic cooperation, in which, for example, new ideas for urban development or audience development can be developed and implemented.